-Principal / Instructor / Camp Manager
+Principal / Instructor / Camp Supervisor

-Peter has been with the Shumka family for 18 years.
+Peter has been with the Shumka family for 19 years.
 He first started Ukrainian dance at the age of eight, when he entered the Shumka School of Dance and continued as a student for seven years.
 He is now a retired member of the Ukrainian Shumka Dancers and has been an instructor with Shumka School of Dance since 2006, teaching at both the Edmonton Studios and the satellite school in Sherwood Park.
-In Shumka, Peter has been lucky enough to work with people like Dave Ganert, John Pichlyk, Viktor Lytvynov, Jean-Marc Généreux, and the Virsky Ukrainian National Folk Dance Ensemble of Ukraine.
-Since achieving full member status with the company in 2009, he has performed in many well-known Shumka performances and tours, including Clara’s Dream, the Shumka at 50 China and Canadian tours, and the remount of the Shumka classic, Travelling Chumaky as one of the lead characters.
-Administratively, Peter served on the Shumka artistic, standards, and executive committees as well as the Shumka Costumes Director for two years.
+In Shumka, Peter has been lucky enough to work with Dave Ganert, John Pichlyk, Viktor Lytvynov, Jean-Marc Généreux, and the Virsky Ukrainian National Folk Dance Ensemble of Ukraine.
+Since achieving full member status with the company in 2009, he has performed in many well-known Shumka performances and tours, including Clara’s Dream, the SHUMKA at 50 China and Canadian tours, and the remount of the Shumka classic, Travelling Chumaky as one of the lead characters.
+Administratively, Peter served on the Shumka artistic, standards, and executive committees for many years as well as held the position of Shumka Costumes Director for two years.
 Peter has managed the Shumka Summer Dance Camps since 2010, moving into the role of School of Dance Principal in 2013.
 Peter has travelled to Ukraine three times to perform and study Ukrainian dance.
 He likes to attend as many teaching workshops as possible, including various Ukrainian Instructor Conferences and Shumka Syllabus workshops.
 A highlight was teaching workshops in Salt Lake City with the International Folk Dance Ensemble at Brigham Young University in 2013.
 Peter has created a phone APP for Shumka and the School.
 In his spare time, Peter enjoys learning about graphic design and obsessing over the latest Game of Thrones episode.
 His strong leadership skills, along with his ability to motivate and inspire youth, will serve Shumka well as it continues in its next journey.
 Mr. Peter’s favourite regions of Ukraine are Zakarpattia and Central Ukraine.

 R.A.D.
 Ballet Mistress

 Tamsin Carreck first began dance classes at the age of four in Doncaster, England.
 She began taking exams in RAD ballet, ISTD Modern Theatre, ISTD Tap, ISTD National Dance and ISTD Imperial ballet at the age of six and performed in many dance competitions including the All England Dance competition where she received medal placing’s.
 As a child, Tamsin had the honour of studying under ballet masters such as Ronald Emblem, Brenda Last, and national dance expert Robert Harrold.
 When Tamsin turned eleven she received a scholarship from the Royal Academy of Dance to train under Louise Browne.
 Tamsin held this scholarship until she was sixteen when she was accepted into the three year dance pedagogy course at the Northern Ballet School, Manchester, England.
 There Tamsin studied ballet, modern, jazz, contemporary, tap, and national dance.
 At the age of seventeen Tamsin received her ISTD Associate in Imperial ballet and then moved on to receive her ISTD Associates in national dance and modern theatre.
 While at the Northern ballet school Tamsin also studied music in relation to the dance studio, child psychology, history of dance, choreography, Laban notation, Benesh notation and anatomy at the University of Manchester.
 Tamsin also holds an Advanced level dance certificate with the British Board of Education, her RAD teaching certificate and RAD written exams in anatomy and history of dance.
 In 2014, Tamsin obtained her Tier 1 certification with Shumka’s Syllabus for Ukrainian Dance.
 In 1997 Tamsin moved to Greece to teach at the Mistsi Laoudi School of Dance in Volos, one year later Tamsin moved to Canada to teach at Dancin’ Kids in Slave Lake, Alberta.
 Tamsin spent three years in Slave Lake where she met her husband and moved to Hinton, Alberta in 2001.
 Tamsin taught at the Hinton School of Dance and the Hinton Vesna Dancers for a total of twelve years.
 Tamsin and her family moved to the Edmonton area in 2013 where she presently teaches at Shumka School of Dance.

 Grade 1 R.A.D.